-The Westerman family and the Taupo Sculpture Trust have donated a sculpture to the Taupō District acknowledging local business icon Dorothy Westerman.
-Two options for the wording on the plaque have been proposed and are attached to this report along with further information about the sculpture.
+The Westerman family and the Taupō Sculpture Trust have donated a sculpture to the Taupō District acknowledging local business icon Dorothy Westerman.
+Wording on the plaque has been proposed and is attached to this report along with further information about the sculpture.

-It is recommended that the committee decides on and approves the wording for the plaque.
+It is recommended that the committee approves the wording for the plaque.